 Encourage them to seek help

 If your friend or family member’s anxiety is becoming a problem for them, you could encourage them to seek help.
-This could be support through their GP or a support groups. (see ‘Useful contacts’).
+This could be support through their family doctor or a support group (see ‘Useful contacts’).
 You could ask them if they would like you to:

-- supporting someone else can be stressful, so it’s important to remember that your health is important too, and make sure to look after yourself.
+Supporting someone else can be stressful, so it is important to remember that your health is important too, and make sure that you look after yourself.